 Myeloid neoplasms or myelodysplastic syndromes

-"We have the most sophisticated developments, such as molecular biology studies, to assess the multiple prognostic factors that are essential for selecting the most appropriate treatment for each patient.”
+"We have the most sophisticated technical advances to assess multiple prognostic factors that are key to the choice of treatment".

 SPECIALIST.
 HEMATOLOGY AND HEMOTHERAPY DEPARTMENT